Job: Professor of Technology and Social Responsibility

 School/department: School of Computer Science and Informatics

 Research group(s): Centre for Computing and Social Responsibility

-Mark Coeckelbergh is Professor of Technology and Social Responsibility at the Centre for Computing and Social Responsibility, De Montfort University, UK.
-He is also co-Chair of the IEEE Robotics & Automation Society Technical Committee on Robot Ethics and is involved in European research projects in the areas of robotics and responsible innovation.
-Previously he was Managing Director of the 3TU Centre for Ethics and Technology.
-His publications include Growing Moral Relations (Palgrave Macmillan 2012), Human Being @ Risk (Springer 2013), and numerous articles in the area of philosophy of technology, in particular ethics of robotics and ICT.
+Previously he was co-Chair of the IEEE Robotics & Automation Society Technical Committee on Robot Ethics, was involved in European research projects in the areas of robotics and responsible innovation and was Managing Director of the 3TU Centre for Ethics and Technology.
+His publications include Money Machines (Ashgate 2015), Environmental Skill (Routledge 2015), Human Being @ Risk (Springer 2013), Growing Moral Relations (Palgrave Macmillan 2012), and numerous articles in the area of philosophy of technology, in particular ethics of robotics and ICT.
 He also has research interests in moral philosophy, environmental philosophy and ethics of finance.

 DMU is a dynamic university, read about what we have been up to in our latest news section.

 At DMU there is always something to do or see, check out our events for yourself.

 Read about our mission and vision and how these create a supportive and exciting learning environment.